MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 Access to the [!INCLUDE [Product short](includes/product-short.md)] portal (portal.atp.azure.com) can only be accomplished by an Azure AD user who has the directory role of global administrator or security administrator.
 After entering the portal with the required role, you can create your [!INCLUDE [Product short](includes/product-short.md)] instance. [!INCLUDE [Product short](includes/product-short.md)] service creates three security groups in your Azure Active Directory tenant: Administrators, Users, Viewers.

 > [!NOTE]
-> Access to the [!INCLUDE [Product short](includes/product-short.md)] portal is granted only to users within the [!INCLUDE [Product short](includes/product-short.md)] security groups, within your Azure Active Directory, as well as global and security admins of the tennant.
+> Access to the [!INCLUDE [Product short](includes/product-short.md)] portal is granted only to users within the [!INCLUDE [Product short](includes/product-short.md)] security groups, within your Azure Active Directory, as well as global and security admins of the tenant.

 ## Types of Defender for Identity security groups